Protecting What Matters Most

 In Texas, the division of marital property when couples divorce is crucial to future financial security.
 It is beneficial when two people can agree on the division of assets.
 But sometimes, an agreement may be difficult, and you may be entitled to more property than you realize.

-Finding help in preparing for life after divorce can make all the difference to the outcome when you work with a compassionate Texas divorce attorney.
+Finding help in preparing for life after divorce can make all the difference to the outcome when you work with a compassionate divorce lawyer in Austin, TX.

 Property in Texas is defined as either separate property or community property.
 Commingling is a term used to describe the mixing of a spouse’s individual property with the properties of the other spouse.
 Commingling can be complex to understand and complicate the division of assets in a divorce.